 According to recent data released from Guestcentric, ADR for hotels across Europe is currently 13% above 2022 levels (it had reached record levels in 2022).
 Spain’s tourism minister, Héctor Gómez, has called it “a historic summer for tourism," with 8.2 million tourists arriving in May alone, while some hotel groups said reservations were slow in the first weeks of summer due to the steep rise in room prices.

-As people start thinking, browsing and booking their autumn breaks, look at your booking engine, marketing and communications as a whole in order to give yourself the best chance of attracting bookers, new and old.
+It's never too early to start thinking and planning ahead when it comes to the next season and direct booking opportunity.
+At this stage, it's not long before many people start browsing for autumn breaks.
+Take a look at your booking engine, digital activity, marketing and communications as a whole, in order to give yourself the best chance of attracting bookers and holiday makers.